-Ms. Harris joined the firm in 2006 and is an associate in the firm.
+Ms. Harris joined the firm in 2006 and is a senior associate in the firm.
 Her practice focuses on land use and environmental law.
 Ms. Harris handles all phases of the land use entitlement and permitting processes, including administrative approvals and litigation.
 Ms. Harris’s practice covers the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the State Planning and Zoning Law, the Cortese-Knox-Hertberg Local Government Reorganization Act, air and water quality, natural resources, endangered species, wetlands and related matters.

 Representative matters include: